PainDiffusion: Learning to Express Pain: EXPERIMENTS

 \subsection{Quantitative results}

 Table \ref{tab:resulttable} presents a comparison between our proposed method and other baseline approaches.
-Overall, our method outperforms the quantized-vector and autoregressive model across all metrics.
+Overall, our method outperforms the autoregressive baseline across all metrics.
 Notably, our evaluation methods provide a more detailed perspective on the pain generation problem by using metrics based on the PSPI signal from both the generated output and the ground truth.
-The PSPI signal generated by PainDiffusion is more closely aligned with the ground truth compared to the heuristic and autoregressive baselines, as evidenced by lower PainSim and higher PainCorr.
+As illustrated in Fig. \ref{fig:distribution-graph}, the PSPI signal generated by PainDiffusion is more closely aligned with the ground truth compared to the autoregressive baseline, and heuristic baselines as evidenced by lower PainSim and higher PainCorr in both of its variants.